pypa/distlib/docs/tutorial.rst

 .. index::
    single: wheels; mounting

 One of Python's perhaps under-used features is ``zipimport``, which gives the ability to import Python source from ``.zip`` files.
 Since wheels are ``.zip`` files, they can sometimes be used to provide functionality without needing to be installed.
 Whereas ``.zip`` files contain no convention for indicating compatibility with a particular Python, wheels *do* contain this compatibility information.
-Thus, it is possible to check if a wheel can be directly imported from, and the wheel support in ``distlib`` allows you to take advantage of this using the :meth:`mount` and :meth:`unmount` methods.
+Thus, it is possible to check if a wheel can be directly imported from, and the wheel support in ``distlib`` allows you to take advantage of this using the :meth:`~distlib.wheel.Wheel.mount` and :meth:`~distlib.wheel.Wheel.unmount` methods.
 When you mount a wheel, its absolute path name is added to ``sys.path``, allowing the Python code in it to be imported.
-(A :class:`DistlibException` is raised if the wheel isn't compatible with the Python which calls the :meth:`mount` method.)
+(A :class:`~distlib.DistlibException` is raised if the wheel isn't compatible with the Python which calls the :meth:`~distlib.wheel.Wheel.mount` method.)

-The :meth:`mount` method takes an optional keyword parameter ``append`` which defaults to ``False``, meaning the a mounted wheel's pathname is added to the beginning of ``sys.path``.
+The :meth:`~distlib.wheel.Wheel.mount` method takes an optional keyword parameter ``append`` which defaults to ``False``, meaning the a mounted wheel's pathname is added to the beginning of ``sys.path``.
 If you pass ``True``, the pathname is appended to ``sys.path``.

-The :meth:`mount` method goes further than just enabling Python imports -- any C extensions in the wheel are also made available for import.
+The :meth:`~distlib.wheel.Wheel.mount` method goes further than just enabling Python imports -- any C extensions in the wheel are also made available for import.
 For this to be possible, the wheel has to be built with additional metadata about extensions -- a JSON file called ``EXTENSIONS`` which serialises an extension mapping dictionary.
 This maps extension module names to the names in the wheel of the shared libraries which implement those modules.

-Running :meth:`unmount` on the wheel removes its absolute pathname from ``sys.path`` and makes its C extensions, if any, also unavailable for import.
+Running :meth:`~distlib.wheel.Wheel.unmount` on the wheel removes its absolute pathname from ``sys.path`` and makes its C extensions, if any, also unavailable for import.

 .. note:: The C extension mounting functionality may not work in all cases, though it should work in a useful subset of cases.
 Use with care.
 Note that